 The Kinokuniya Building has recently been designated as a Tokyo Historic Building.
 It was established in the district of Shinjuku in 1964.
 The building consists of nine stories and two underground floors.
 Five years later, in 1969, Kinokuniya also opened its first overseas bookstore in San Francisco, California.

-This one remains located inside the Japan Center Mall, in the neighborhood of Japantown – the same location where it was first inaugurated in 1969.
-They started off as one of the tenants on the second floor, providing for the most part Japanese and Japan-related books and merchandise.
-Ten years ago, they decided to expand the space to include a portion of the first floor, which eventually became the Anime&Manga section with a wide range of Japanese and English Manga, Art books, and Anime merchandise.
-At the entrance, there is an illustration by Japanese artist Katsuya Terada, which was painted during a public event when he visited the store in 2013.
-The 2nd floor houses the sections dedicated to English and Japanese books and magazines, as well as the gift shop area.
+This one remains located inside Japan Center mall at Japantown, the same location of 1969.
+They started off as one of the tenants on the second floor, providing mostly Japanese and Japan related books and merchandise.
+But, ten years ago, they expanded the space to include a portion of the first floor, which eventually became an Anime/Manga section with a wide range of Japanese and English Manga, art books, as well as Anime merchandise.

 An illustration drawn by Japanese artist, Katsuya Terada marks the entrance.
 He live-painted it, in fact, when he visited the store in 2013.
 The second floor is where one can find general English and Japanese books, magazines as well as gift items.
 San Francisco’s Japantown is nestled in the heart of the city and it’s the largest of the three remaining Japantown’s in the US.
 There it is possible to find shops, festivals and experiences.